Unofficial Football World Championships: 2018–present

 For the next four years, the title was traded between UEFA teams, including the Netherlands, Germany, Italy, Spain, France, and Denmark, with most matches being either Euro 2020 qualifying, UEFA Nations League and World Cup 2022 qualifying games.
 In terms of number of consecutive title defenses, the 2020–2021 streak by Italy, which included their victorious UEFA Euro 2020 campaign, was the joint longest in UFWC history (tied with the Netherlands in 2008–2010).

 Croatia brought the title to the 2022 FIFA World Cup, which ended up in the hands of victors Argentina, who went unbeaten for almost a year before losing the title to Uruguay during World Cup qualification in 2023.
 The title then returned to Africa after 2023 Africa Cup of Nations champions Ivory Coast took it from Uruguay.
 On 15 October 2024, Sierra Leone, ranked 125th in the world at the time, defeated Ivory Coast, becoming the lowest ranked team to be Unofficial World Champions.
 On 27 October, Sierra Leone lost to 149th-ranked Liberia, who in turn became the lowest ranked team to hold the title.

 Liberia held the title until the end of their AFCON qualifying run, losing to Algeria 5–1.
 Algeria maintained the title for 7 months until their reign ended in a friendly to Sweden.

-On 8 September 2025, Kosovo took the crown by defeating Sweden 2–0 in the second round of their 2026 FIFA World Cup qualification group.
+On 8 September 2025, Kosovo took the crown by defeating Sweden 2–0 in the second round of their 2026 FIFA World Cup qualification group and on 31 March 2026, Turkey defeated Kosovo in World Cup qualification to advance to the final tournament.
+After winning their friendly matches, Turkey brought the UFWC into the 2026 World Cup.
+The title passed to Australia and the United States before returning to Turkey in their final group stage game after their elimination from the tournament.